Calendula on Drying Rack

 Is calendula edible?

 Yes!
 The petals are edible and can be used fresh or dried in salads, soups, or teas.
+As with any daisy-family plant, people with ragweed or chrysanthemum allergies should start cautiously.

-What are calendula's medicinal benefits?
+What are calendula's traditional benefits?

 Why are some calendula flowers more orange than others?